vectordotdev/vector/website/content/en/docs/reference/vrl/_index.md

 You want to apply these changes to each event:

 - Parse the raw string into JSON
-- Attempts to convert the timestamp and checks if the conversion was successful
+- Attempt to convert the timestamp and checks if the conversion was successful
 - If the conversion is successful, convert the time to a UNIX timestamp; otherwise, use the current time
 - Remove the `username` field
 - Remove the temporary timestamp (`parsed_timestamp`) field